Moh-Maher/cgcCALC/README.md

 Symbolic Calculator for Clebsch-Gordan Coefficients.

 - cgcCALC can be used to generate all the possible Eigenvectors for a coupled system (j1 + j2).
+- Generate LaTex file to store the output results.

 # Files:

 The gzipped tarred file (cgcCALC.tar.gz) will produce a directory cgcCALC with a number of subdirectories.